 In 1764, local squire Edward Horne gave Watlington a more unusual talking point.
 He felt that the Norman parish church of St. Leonard, when viewed from his home, would be more impressive if it had a spire.
 To create the illusion, he designed the 270 foot steeple-shaped Watlington White Mark, which he had cut into the chalk escarpment of Watlington Hill, perfectly placed to complete his view.
 (Trees now obscure much of the view.)
 The White mark is just one of around fifty hill figures in England.

 After enjoying the views and having a look at the White Mark, continue the walk by turning left and heading slightly uphill on a faint diagonal path (heading at about 45 degrees from the path you walked down to reach the bench).
-After 50m you pass through a line of thorn trees - watch out for the rabbit burrow here!
+After 50 metres you pass through a line of thorn trees.
 Bear right to follow a more distinct path now heading across the slope and slightly downhill.
-Eventually the path bends bends to the left and then runs just below an area of dark green yew woodland.
-Eventually it winds its way through an area of yew woodland, emerging at two parallel crossing paths, close to a gate, which is on your right.
+Eventually the path bends to the left and then runs just below an area of dark green yew woodland.
+A bit further on, it winds its way through another area of yew woodland, emerging at two parallel crossing paths, close to a gate, which is on your right.

 The mosaic of short rabbit-grazed turf, scrub and dense yew woodland, make Watlington Hill an especially good site for butterflies, with a large population of silver-spotted skippers flying here from late July to early September.
 It is unusual to find yew trees growing on calcareous soils.
-In places, the trees have been arched by winds blowing from the open fields to the southwest.
+Some of these yew trees are hundreds of years old, with thick gnarled trunks and wide, spreading branches.
+In places, the trees have been arched by winds blowing from the open fields to the southwest into all sorts of interesting shapes and forms.
 The mixture of woodland and grassland attracts a wide variety of bird species, including green woodpeckers, which are often seen and heard.

 Finish at the National Trust car park at Watlington Hill.
 Grid.
 Ref.
 SU709935